|

 My goal throughout this project has been to compile as much accurate information about the Brebner/Bremner families

 as possible.
-That means that I often rely on submissions, however well meant, that often don't stand up under the scrutiny
+That means that I sometimes rely on submissions, however well meant, that often don't stand up under the scrutiny

 of certificate proof.